 - Ask students about teaching methods in the course in order to identify pedagogical strategies that are associated with effectiveness (student progress on the instructor’s objectives).
 Results on the extent to which effective pedagogies are or are not used in the class provide insights into possible avenues for strengthening instruction.

-GC is piloting the online version of its Student Ratings of Instruction.
 The online form allows the addition of up to 20 custom/local questions, which can be either multiple-choice or open-ended.
 Students are invited to complete the evaluation via email, with regular reminders going to those students who have not completed the evaluation.

 Resources for Teaching Faculty

 Sample faculty form(for gathering instructor’s intentions for the course)

 - Resources for completing the Faculty Information Form

 - Interpretive guide for faculty results report

 - POD-IDEA notes on instruction – Succinct papers were written in collaboration with the Professional and Organizational Development Network in Higher Education (POD).
 As a resource to support teaching improvement, each is useful to anyone wanting to address specific ways to employ different teaching methods – each of which is utilized in the Diagnostic Form of the IDEA Student Ratings of Instruction.